joehunterdev/react-pdf-cv/README.md

 # 📄 React PDF CV Generator

-A react-based PDF generator that allows users to easily create and customize PDF documents using React components.
+A customizable PDF document using React components.
 Good if you're looking to code and want a quick start to react-pdf.
 I've scraped [my website using](https://joehunter.es) a html first approach as it best suits my needs but of course could be hooked into your CMS or repurposed.

 ## 🚀 Features